jdersch/PERQemu/PERQemu/Readme-source.txt

     own section, really.
 Subdevices that are implemented are:

         - Keyboard - This is implemented by code in \IO\Z80\IOB\Keyboard.cs.
-          Now includes a platform-independent driver in 100% managed code;
-          it works under Mono on both Linux and Mac OS X [see caveat, below]
         - RS232 - \IO\Z80\IOB\RS232.cs, as well as actual device interfaces
           under \IO\SerialDevices.
         - "Kriz" Tablet.
 This was a proprietary electromagnetic ranging tablet